Interactive

 > 2007

-> ARTNAOS is a new interactive work by Sally
+> ARTNAOS was an interactive work by Sally

-contemplative private space for one person to enter
+for one person to enter and spend quite time alone.

-outside to write – and symbolically divest oneself of
+With space outside to write – and symbolically divest

-– worries, the structure is envisaged as a ritual
+oneself of – worries, the structure was envisaged as

-Greek temples which were believed to house the
+and Classical Greek temples which were believed to

 More...